Justin Hartfield: Career

 Hartfield founded the privately held Ghost Group in 2012 and serves as the company’s CEO.
 Through Ghost Group, Hartfield and his business partner Doug Francis launched Emerald Ocean Capital, a venture capital firm in the legal marijuana industry.

 In addition to Hartfield’s work in the legal cannabis industry, he has also filled roles as a marketing and search engine optimization expert.
 From 2010 to 2012, he was the Chief web officer at the publicly traded SearchCore, Inc.

 Board positions and contributions to the industry

-Justin Hartfield resides on the boards of NORML and the Marijuana Policy Project.
+Justin Hartfield resides on the boards of National Organization for the Reform of Marijuana Laws (NORML) and the Marijuana Policy Project.
 He contributed over $100,000 to the Measure F campaign, which advocates for an open market system for marijuana sales.